MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/performance/script-authoring-considerations.md

    5.9572186
 ```

-Windows PowerShell 5.1 does not have the same optimizations for `Out-Null` as PowerShell 7.x, so you
+Windows PowerShell 5.1 doesn't have the same optimizations for `Out-Null` as PowerShell 7.x, so you
 should avoid using `Out-Null` in performance sensitive code.

 Introducing a script block and calling it (using dot sourcing or otherwise) then assigning the